 Mechanic or Vehicle Manufacturer Liability

-There are many ways in which mechanical problems with the truck itself can lead to roadway collisions.
+There are many ways in which mechanical problems can lead to roadway collisions.
 Sometimes, the maintenance company with whom the carrier contracts fails to properly maintain key systems, like tires and oil.
 If the truck fails because of poor maintenance, such a provider may be held liable.

 In other situations, a faulty or defective truck part may cause the accident.
 Negligent parts manufacturers, distributors, or retailers may be liable for damages arising from accidents in these situations.